HHMI-DRF FellowshipGrant for a medical student researching Duchenne

 As part of our holistic approach to tackling Duchenne, we aim to nurture young talent in the field of Duchenne research.

-At the end of 2010, we announced a partnership with the Howard Hughes Medical Institute (HHMI) to fund a medical student undertaking research in a field related to Duchenne muscular dystrophy.
+Our partnership with the Howard Hughes Medical Institute (HHMI) has funded medical students undertaking research in a field related to Duchenne muscular dystrophy.
 The Fellows Program enables medical, dental, and veterinary students attending schools in the United States to spend a year conducting basic, translational, or applied biomedical research at any school or non-profit research institution in the US.

-Our current grant holder is Harvard Medical School student Kathy Wang (pictured), whose research project is entitled ‘Intervening in Regulatory T Cell Signaling in Muscular Dystrophy via IL-33’.
+Our most recent grant holder was Harvard Medical School student Kathy Wang (pictured), whose research project is entitled ‘Intervening in Regulatory T Cell Signaling in Muscular Dystrophy via IL-33’.

 $41,000 per fellowship